amperity/amperity-docs/amperity_reference/source/sql_spark.rst

 When using an alias:

 * Assign names that clearly relate to the column or table.
-  .. importatn:: "Do not use an alias when its name matches the original column name.
+  .. important:: "Do not use an alias when its name matches the original column name.
 * Always use the **AS** keyword to ensure readability.
   .. tip:: Include the **AS** keyword when aliasing columns in a 'SELECT' statement.
 * For computed data--**SUM()** or **AVG()**--use the name you would give it were it a column defined in the schema.